timescale/docs/promscale/installation/index.md

 You can install Promscale in several different ways:

-*   For new installations, install Promscale from a [pre-built Docker container][promscale-install-docker].
+*   For trying out Promscale in a test environment, install Promscale from a [pre-built Docker container][promscale-install-docker].
 *   For new bare metal installations, install Promscale [from source][promscale-install-source].